m1lkman/Update-PlexMediaServer/README.md

 ```
 Update-PlexMediaServer -EmailNotify -SmtpTo Someone@gmail.com -SmtpFrom Someone@gmail.com -SmtpUser Username -SmtpPassword Password -SmtpServer smtp.server.com
 ```
-or enable email notifications with custom SMTP port and SSL authentiation:
+or enable email notifications with custom SMTP port and SSL authentication:
 ```
 Update-PlexMediaServer -EmailNotify -SmtpTo Someone@gmail.com -SmtpFrom Someone@gmail.com -SmtpUser Username -SmtpPassword Password -SmtpServer smtp.server.com -SmtpPort Port -EnableSSL
 ```
 ### Scheduled Task Example (putting it all together)
 Here's the solution I use on my Plex server.
 I use Windows Task Scheduler to run every night at 2:00am to minimize impact to my family and friends.
-I use my plex authentication token to install the latest PlexPass updates and enable email notifications.
+I use the default execution menthod leveraging my Server's Online Authenticatio Token to install the latest PlexPass updates and enable email notification.

 In Task Scheduler click on Create Task.
-Be sure to enable "Run whether user is logged on or not" and check "Run with highest privledges".
+Be sure to enable "Run whether user is logged on or not" and check "Run with highest privileges".

 <img src="/../ScreenShots/Create%20Task.png"/>